Disclaimer

 Investing is a broad category that includes finance.
 Compound interest doesn't just apply to money, it also applies to investments in knowledge, health, and relationships.

 An investment in knowledge pays the best interest (Ben Franklin).
 Time is not our most valuable resource, truth is.
-True knowledge is our most valuable resource because it allows us to make better use our time.
+True knowledge is our most valuable resource because it allows us to make good use our time.

 Most successful people think long-term, and gain knowledge about the potential rewards and risks, before making an investment.
 Their knowledge often includes advice or consultation from certified and/or expert financial professionals.